mimblewimble/grin-rfcs/text/0000-pibd-messages.md

 This is usually done by providing a merkle proof, which in short is a list of hashes that, combined with a leaf hash, is used to calculate the root.
 If it successfully reproduces the root, the proof is considered to be valid.

-It would be very inefficient to provide a separate merkle proof for each leaf in the segment.
+It would be very inefficient and redundant to provide a separate merkle proof for each leaf in the segment.
 Therefore we create a single optimized merkle proof per segment, based on two observations: firstly, a full segment (`2^h` elements) forms a full binary subtree in the MMR.
 This means it has a single root.
 Secondly, the final segment is potentially only partially filled (number of elements is not a power of 2).